DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Import/create tickets

-New tickets can be easily created via the widgets menu in the DEON main menu bar, as shown below.
+New tickets can be easily created via the Widgets menu in the DEON main menu bar, as shown below.

 This button activates the issue creation tool.
 Click anywhere in the project to create a ticket.
 A new dialog appears, guiding you through all the necessary steps.